przemyslawbak/Params_Logger/README.md

 # Technology

 1. Approaches:
-  - is called synchronously and saving records into collection,
+  - is called synchronously,
-  - library is processing data on Timer short intervals,
   - logs are saved asynchronously,
+  - locking log object on creation,
+  - singleton pattern for logger class,
+  - facade used for hiding dependencies,
+  - factory pattern for creation of tyhe logger,
   - logging unhandled fatal exceptions.

 2. Library is using: